SemanticAccessAndRetrieval/Elas4RDF-search/README.md

 #### 2) Performing a Query

 Queries are expressed through the `GET` method while requests accept either a high-level or a low-level syntax.
-URL parameters include:

 * **High-Level syntax** -> `GET /high-level`